Skip to main content

 PaymentConsentPendingThe initial status of a mandate creation request after creation via the API.
 This indicates that authorisation of the mandate is pending.

 PaymentConsentProcessingThis indicates that mandate has moved from pending and is currently being processed.
-This would happen in a case where a customer did not respond to the mandate authorisation request so an RMS mandate has been created and is in a processing stage.
-Additionally, this would happen when a delayed mandate is created.
+This would happen when a scheduled mandate is created.
 Once the mandate has been successfully processed, the status will move to PaymentConsentGranted.

-PaymentConsentGrantedThe debicheck mandate was authorised and can be collected against.
-In the case of RMS, this indicates that the RMS mandate was created and can be collected against.
+PaymentConsentGrantedThe DebiCheck mandate was authorised and can be collected against.
+In the case of RM, this indicates that the RM mandate was created and can be collected against.

 PaymentConsentRevokedThe mandate was revoked and cannot be collected against.
 The revocation will explicitly be carried out by you via API or internally due to an operation resulting in collection not being permitted i.e. disputes.